-Cost: The trip costs £190 per person (£171 per person if booking for 2-3 people, and £161.50 per person for booking 4 or more).
+Cost: The trip costs £179 per person with discounts for booking more than one.
 16-18 year old's are welcome if accompanied by a parent or guardian.
-You will need to provide your own transport, accommodation and equipment (please see the gear list for details).
+You will need to provide your own transport, travel insurance, accommodation and equipment (please see the gear list for details).

 Guided Trips - Frequently asked questions

 Is this suitable for me?